florian9299/youtube-summarizer-oss/README.md

 ## Quick Installation

 1. Go to the [Releases](../../releases) page
-2. Download `extension-unpacked.zip` from the latest release
+2. Download `extension-unpacked.zip`
-3. Extract the ZIP file to a folder
+3. Open Chrome and go to `chrome://extensions`
-4. Open Chrome and go to `chrome://extensions`
+4. Enable "Developer mode" in the top right
-5. Enable "Developer mode" in the top right
+5. Drag and drop `extension-unpacked.zip` directly onto the extensions page

-6. Click "Load unpacked" and select the folder you extracted
+That's it!
+No need to extract the ZIP or click any buttons.

 ## Configuration